 Environmentally Responsible.
 As a small business that deals with electronics on a daily basis, Gadget Lab feels it is our duty to keep unnecessary electronic waste out of the landfills through the acts of repairing, recycling and education.
 The following planet-friendly practices allow us to minimize our carbon footprint, thus positively impacting our community and our environment alike.

 REPAIR – Repairing our phones, tablets, computers, and other devices helps to keep perfectly good electronics out of our landfills.
 At Gadget Lab, we strive to provide convenient and affordable solutions for all of your cell phone, smartphone, tablet and computer repair needs.
 We repair all makes and models including Apple iPhones, iPads and iPods, Samsung, LG, Motorola, Nokia, ZTE, HTC and many more.
 Broken Screen?
 Battery won’t hold a charge?
 Camera stopped working?
 We can help!
-With over 13 years of experience in the electronics repair industry, our technicians will get you back up and running in no time.
-Call today for a free estimate, or stop in at our new location in Camp Hill, PA!
+With over 15 years of experience in the electronics repair industry, our technicians will get you back up and running in no time.
+Call today for a free estimate, or stop in at our location in Mechanicsburg, PA!

 RECYCLE – In an attempt to reduce the amount of e-waste in our community that is not properly disposed of, Gadget Lab will accept and recycle your used electronics for you.
 Unwanted electronics can be dropped off at our location during our regular business hours.
 Get rid of old clutter and feel good knowing that you are doing something to make a difference.